 Gay: Someone who is attracted to people of the same gender.

-Gender identity: An individual’s internal understanding of themselves as female, male, and/or transgender.
+Gender identity: An individual’s internal understanding of themselves as female, male, transgender – and other identities.

 Gender expression: How people show their gender, through their dress, hair, voice, mannerisms, etc.